Published: June 2021 | Updated: June 2022

 The horse nervous system can be divided into categories.
 There is the autonomic nervous system (ANS) and somatic nervous system (SNS).
 The SNS is voluntary and gives the horse the ability to control its muscles and movement.
 The ANS controls the involuntary actions that happen internally to keep the horse’s organs working.

 When a horse is calm and relaxed the parasympathetic nervous system focuses on resting and digestion.
-The following is a list of changes associated with this:
+This looks like:

 - Eyes: constricted